HeadBeeGuy/alt-activities/README.md

 - Take a deeper look at how taggings are generated during activity creation.
 I didn't whitelist the parameter as an array correctly, but when I do that, activity creation breaks.
 This also causes problems when the server is processing file uploads for ActiveStorage and locks the database.
 - Scan all incoming files for viruses and warn moderators about them
-- OAuth integration
+- OAuth integration - or maybe not, if the big OAuth providers keep behaving badly!
 - Activity search system (likely an AND search on activities with certain tags.
 Maybe just use Google or another search provider for text searches?)
 - System for users to submit ideas for new tags or textbooks
 - Report system for rule-breaking comments or activities
-- Look into localizing model data as well (primarily tag information)
+- Look into localizing model data as well (tag data and activity text)
 - Parse user-submitted text more thoroughly for HTML or other hinky stuff
 - Add in functionality to generate activity URLs based on their name (something like /activities/greatest-bingo-game-ever) and make that the default URL for any given activity
 - Add a captcha to user registration and possibly activity submission for accounts that don't have any approved activities